This article was updated on December 3rd, 2023

 - Rice water can help bind and firm up the stool.
 You can make rice water by boiling high-quality rice in a pot full of water.
 After you remove the cooked grains, cool the creamy-white liquid, and offer it to your pup.
 You may need to add some low-sodium broth or baby food to make it more palatable.

 - Pumpkin is an excellent source of fiber and can help treat both diarrhea and constipation.
 You can use pumpkin puree, canned pumpkin for dogs, or pumpkin powder.
+Give your dog 1-4 tsp per meal (depending on their weight).

 The duration of jelly-like poop in dogs varies depending on the underlying condition.
 Unless your dog has a serious condition that requires specialized treatment such as antibiotics, they usually recover fairly quickly.
 For example, the average recovery time for dogs with Acute Hemorrhagic Diarrhea Syndrome is 24-72 hours.